eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L05-Terraform with Azure/04-Terraform on Azure.md

-You can get Terraform for Azure in the following ways.
+You download Terraform for use in Azure via: Azure Marketplace, Terraform Marketplace, or Azure VMs.

-### Azure marketplace
+### Azure Marketplace

-A fully configured Linux image containing Terraform, published by Microsoft, is available in [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/azure-oss.terraform?tab=Overview).
-The Terraform image on Azure Marketplace makes it easy to get started using Terraform on Azure, without having to install and configure Terraform manually.
+Azure Marketplace offers a fully-configured Linux image containing Terraform with the following characteristics:

-The deployment template will install Terraform on a Linux (Ubuntu 16.04 LTS) VM along with tools configured to work with Azure.
-This includes:
+- The deployment template will install Terraform on a Linux (Ubuntu 16.04 LTS) VM along with tools configured to work with Azure.
+Items downloaded include:
 	- Terraform (latest)
 	- Azure CLI 2.0
-- Managed Service Identity (MSI) VM Extension
+	- Managed Service Identity (MSI) VM extension
 	- Unzip
-- JQ
+	- Jq
 	- apt-transport-https

-The Terraform image also configures a remote back end to enable remote state management using Terraform.
+- This image also configures a remote back-end to enable remote state management using Terraform.

+### Terraform Marketplace

-There are no software charges for the Terraform image from Azure Marketplace.
-You pay only the Azure hardware usage fees that are assessed based on the size of the VM you provision.
+The Terraform Marketplace image makes it easy to get started using Terraform on Azure, without having to install and configure Terraform manually.
+There are no software charges for this Terraform VM image.
+You pay only the Azure hardware usage fees that are assessed based on the size of the VM that's provisioned.

-### Azure Virtual Machines
+### Azure VMs

-You can also deploy a Linux or Windows VM in the Azure Virtual Machines IaaS service.
-You can then install Terraform in the VM, and any other components required by Terraform.
+You can also deploy a Linux or Windows VM in Azure VM's IaaS service, install Terraform and the relevant components, and then use that image.